-- Point Pleasant Park is close to downtown and is crisscrossed by a fairly extensive collection of trails.
-This 75-hectare park is primarily wooded but also features a supervised beach.
+Close to downtown and crisscrossed by a fairly extensive collection of trails, this 75-hectare park is primarily wooded but also features a supervised beach.
 Most interestingly, the park is dotted with preserved British fortifications.
-The biggest is the Prince of Wales Martello Tower, built in 1796.
+The biggest is the Prince of Wales Martello Tower, built in 1796

 Where to eat in downtown Halifax

 Sometimes, the summer heat can get just a little too much and it’s time to get out of town!
-We found some great places within 45 minutes drive of Halifax.
+We found some great places within 45 minutes drive of the city, perfect for any summer trip to Halifax.

 Crystal Crescent Beach Provincial Park